grafana/grafana/docs/sources/linking/linking-overview.md

 The next step is to figure out which link type is right for your workflow.
 Even though all the link types in Grafana are used to create shortcuts to other dashboards or external websites, they work in different contexts.

-- If the link relates to most if not all of the panels in the dashboard, use a _dashboard link_.
+- If the link relates to most if not all of the panels in the dashboard, use [dashboard links]({{< relref "dashboard-links.md" >}}).
-- If you want to drill down into specific panels, use a _panel link_.
+- If you want to drill down into specific panels, use [panel links]({{< relref "panel-links.md" >}}).
-- If you want to drill down into a specific series, or even a single measurement, use a _data link_.
+- If you want to link to an external site, you can use either type of link.

+## Controlling time range using URL

+You can control the time range of a panel or dashboard by providing following query parameters in dashboard URL:

+- `from` - defines lower limit of the time range, specified in ms epoch
+- `to` - defines upper limit of the time range, specified in ms epoch
+- `time` and `time.window` - defines a time range from `time-time.window/2` to `time+time.window/2`.
+Both params should be specified in ms. For example `?time=1500000000000&time.window=10000` will result in 10s time range from 1499999995000 to 1500000005000